 - Attendance in school is important for learning.
-If a student is unable to attend school because he/she is unwell, he/she must submit a medical certificate (MC) from a registered doctor to the Class Mentor, the next school day. - Students who are absent without any valid reason will be considered to have played truant.
+If a student is unable to attend school because he/she is unwell, he/she must submit a medical certificate (MC) from a registered doctor to the Class Mentor, the next school day. - School can only accept up to 2 parent's letter per term.
+Parent's letter cannot be used during all schoolbased assessments and national assessments (e.g.: Weighted Assessments (WA), Prelims, etc.). - Students who are absent without any valid reason will be considered to have played truant.
 Truants will face disciplinary consequences ranging from detention to suspension from school.
 Parents of these students will be invited to school to work out a plan to support the students' attendance in school to ensure learning continues.